 Any of These Tours Are Worth Your While - We've Taken Them, and Recommend Any of Them!

 The immediate prelude to the Gunfight at the OK Corral began the day before, on October the 25th.
 Two area ranchers, known as Cochise County Cow-boys arrived in Tombstone around lunchtime.
 They were Ike Clanton and Tom McLaury.
-Their intent was to do errands, and then hit the saloons for some enjoyment.
+Their intent was to do errands, and then hit the saloons for enjoyment.

 His deal with Ike was for help in capturing those robbers.
 Ike had ties to the culprits.
 Wyatt offered him the (dead or alive) reward money, he only wanted renown for the capture.
 Ike agreed, with assurances his involvement would be kept secret.